idealo/spring-endpoint-exporter/README.md

 to `/path/to/your/jar/out.json`.

 Please note that the container uses user `1000:1000`.
 Make sure that this user has read and write permissions on the volume, in this case `/path/to/your/jar`.

-### Native Docker Image (Beta)

-The Spring Endpoint Exporter is also available as a native executable built with GraalVM Native Image.
-The native executable should behave exactly the same as the JVM version but requires less memory and is overall faster.
-Please [file a new issue](https://github.com/idealo/spring-endpoint-exporter/issues/new/choose) if you notice any differences.

 ## Configuration Properties